CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Implementation

-\textbf{Training a policy.} We use \MethodName to generate synthetic data for training a navigation vision-language-action (VLA) model.
-We run our synthetic annotation pipeline on the GNM dataset~\cite{shah2022gnm}, which contains indoor and outdoor robot trajectories from several different robot embodiments, including small wheeled robots, quadrupeds, and ATV-like robots.
-We follow \cite{shah2023vint} and normalize the action spaces across our datasets, transforming the actions into Cartesian deltas that predict how much the robot should move in xy-coordinates.
-We train the policy to predict 16 action tokens, with an action dimension of 2 corresponding to the xy deltas and an action horizon of 8 steps.
-At test time, a separate controller converts these deltas into low-level velocities.
-See \cref{app:data_spec} for more details on data processing.
+\textbf{Training a policy.} We use \MethodName to generate synthetic data for training a navigation VLA.
+We run our synthetic annotation pipeline on the GNM dataset mixture~\citep{shah2022gnm}, which contains indoor and outdoor robot trajectories from several different embodiments, using Gemini 2.5 Pro~\citep{comanici2025gemini25pushingfrontier} as the VLM.
+In total, we generate hindsight labels for 65k trajectories with 320k labels, which we filter to 16k trajectories with 65k labels and 86k counterfactual action chunks.
+We follow ViNT \citep{shah2023vint} and normalize the action spaces across our datasets, transforming them into Cartesian deltas.
+A key aspect to note is that the counterfactual actions are predicted by the atomic policy with a horizon of 8 steps.
+As no new observations are generated for these actions, we only train on chunks of the trajectory for which the observation at the start of the chunk is available.
+These chunks are encoded as 16 tokens.
+At test time, a separate PD controller converts these deltas into low-level velocities, which we run at 4 Hz.

-With these data normalization and post-processing steps in place, we train a high-capacity language-conditioned policy on this augmented data.
-We start with the 3 billion parameter PaliGemma VLM~\cite{beyer2024paligemmaversatile3bvlm}, and fine-tune it on the \MethodName dataset.
-The model consists of a SentencePiece~\cite{kudo2018sentencepiecesimplelanguageindependent} language tokenizer, which we add 128 tokens to represent the binned action values, a SigLIP 400M~\cite{zhai2023sigmoidlosslanguageimage} vision model that encodes the input observations, and a Gemma 2B~\cite{gemmateam2024gemmaopenmodelsbased} language model, all of which are kept unfrozen during training.
-We call this model \emph{\ModelName}, and use it for all subsequent experiments in this paper.
-For details on the model architecture and training, see \cref{app:model}.